SmaranDhg/Python-scripting-Automation-scripts/_snippet_maker_for_vscode/README.md

 	  $ c2s -p prefix_name -l language_name

-	  2. To sea which langauge are supported.
+	  2. To see which langauge are supported.

 	  $ c2s -fc